umlaeute/Gem/README.txt

 you could also use "pd -path /path/to/my -lib Gem" after loading Gem you will see a bit of a welcome message on the konsole

-NOTE: there *must not* be any file extension with the "-lib"-flag:: "pd -lib Gem.dll" will miserably fail
+NOTE: there *must not* be any file extension with the "-lib"-flag.
+	e.g. this will fail miserably:
+	"pd -lib Gem.dll"
 NOTE: please note the spelling: it is "Gem" and not "gem" nor "GEM"

-if you have problems loading any library including Gem, have a look at the pd-documentation if you have problems loading just Gem (but other libraries work), send me a bug-report (see below)
+if you have problems loading any library including Gem, have a look at the pd-documentation. if you have problems loading just Gem (but other libraries work), send me a bug-report (see below)

 BUG-REPORTS:
 ============